canarddu38/Dang/README.md

 # Dang
-Dang is the easyest programming language to learn
+Dang is used to make custom <a href="https://ducksploit.com">DuckSploit</a> payloads

 ```
 usage: dang.exe <file path>